-We hired and completed lengthy training of two Police Officers and one Dispatcher.
+We hired and completed lengthy training of three Police Officers.
 All three of the new employees have met and exceeded expectations of service for the department.

 In an effort to combat the increasing number of opioid overdose deaths, every Police Officer and Command Officer has been trained and equipped with Narcan.
+We began this training in 2015 and have used it numerous times in 2016, saving several lives.